Mongoose2k3/HowTo/README.md

     8. Markdown (markup language)
     9. Issue tracker (could be used for action items)
     10. (Microsoft Corporation owns Github.
 Microsoft acquired Github in 2018 for $7.5 billion in stock)

+3. Google Docs / Drive
+    1. Should they be used?
+    2. For which documents?

 # How to track geographical distribution?
 1. owners of platforms/channels are usually provided with "Analytical" tools/reports